Skip to Content

 Complete with over 40 food & beverage options, a 5.5-acre rooftop pool complex, 117,000 square feet of gaming, a 5,000-seat entertainment venue, and 70,000 square feet of retail, Resorts World packs a punch.

-10. Fontainebleau Las Vegas – 3,644 Rooms
+10. Fontainebleau – 3,644 Rooms

-Fontainebleau Las Vegas stood watch over the Strip as a stalled resort project for 15+ years, but she finally opened to the public in December of 2024 as the 10th biggest hotel in Las Vegas.
+Fontainebleau Las Vegas stood watch over the Strip as a stalled resort project for 15+ years, but it finally opened to the public in December of 2024 as the 10th biggest hotel in Las Vegas.

 The new resort also boasts a stunning 150,000-square-foot casino, a rooftop pool deck, and over a half-million square feet of convention space.

-9. Paris Las Vegas – 3,672 Rooms
+9. Paris – 3,672 Rooms

 8. Circus Circus – 3,773 Rooms

 Parents, don’t worry.
-Circus Circus also offers a full adult casino including the largest collection of token-operated slot machines in Las Vegas.
+Circus Circus also offers a full adult casino, including the largest collection of token-operated slot machines in Las Vegas.

 7. Bellagio – 3,933 Rooms